 The ALERT Flood Detection System is supported by a subscription-based weather information/graphics display system consisting of a computer workstation running MxVision Weather Sentry software.
-The system receives NWS forecast products, weather maps, GOES weather satellite images, and both single site and composite NEXRAD weather radar images through continuous broadcasts from a commercial communication satellite.
+The system receives National Weather Service forecast products, weather maps, GOES weather satellite images, and both single site and composite NEXRAD weather radar images through continuous broadcasts from a commercial communication satellite.
 Broadcasts are received through the internet and a one-meter satellite dish located at the Glassell Street facility.

 GOES weather satellite images are automatically updated every hour, NEXRAD composite images every 15 minutes, and local radar images every 6 minutes.
 The computer software is configured to display enhancements to the last image in display loop including: 1) watch boxes, 2) icons indicating the issuance of a NWS watches and warnings, and 3) arrows indicating the distance and direction of storm cell movement.
 Storm movement is also visualized by running sequences of weather satellite/radar images.